-We connect people impacted by DNA surprises and misattributed parentage with licensed mental health professionals with experience working with these issues.
+We connect people impacted by adoption, assisted reproduction, NPEs, DNA surprises, and misattributed parentage experiences (MPEs) with people with experience working with these issues.

-Our heart is to help anyone impacted by misattributed parentage experiences and surprise DNA discoveries.
+Our heart is to help anyone impacted by genetic identity issues or loss of genetic continuity.
 We understand shock, feelings of grief, abandonment, betrayal, identity crisis, shame, anxiety, and depression (to name a few..) that often manifest a DNA discovery.
 Our experience is that the community shares commonalities, but also differences.

 Some people with an MPE have miraculous bonding with their new families while others face rejection.
 Still yet, there are those whose family members have passed away and others where DNA tests resulted in only finding out you have a different parent, but no leads toward who it is.
 The journey for people with an MPE is marked with ambiguous loss and the search for self.
 We have experience in this journey extensively and too, know the ups and downs and everything in between.

 Everyone has a fundamental right to know their genetic identity but talking about unique conceptions with children (and adults) can be difficult for parents.
-We are creating a series of FACT SHEETS to assist parents in talking to their children about being donor-conceived, adopted, or the product of a non-paternal event.
+We are creating a series of TIME TO TELL informational sheets to assist parents in talking to their children about being donor-conceived, adopted, or the product of a non-paternal event.

 Right to Know conducted a survey and found that 39% of people with an MPE sought help from a licensed mental health professional but 57% felt their therapist did not have sufficient training in MPE-related issues to assist them.
 We now offer courses with continuing education credit hours specifically develop to educate therapists on donor conception, adoption, non-paternal events, late discovery, treatment modalities, identity, and much more.